Researchers have developed an appointment capable of liquefying. Such an ability would make it particularly useful in medicine.

 Researchers have developed a rendezvous capable of liquefying

 Here, unlike Terminator 2, there is no question of a weapon.
-This “magnetoactive solid liquid phase transition machine” can “simply” switch between states, a unique ability that could make this robot very useful in the medical field.
+This “magnetoactive solid liquid phase transition machine” can “simply” switch between states, a unique ability that might make this robot very useful in the medical field.
 In a video shared by the researchers, they highlight several possible applications of this technology.
 In particular, it would be possible to distribute a drug or extract a foreign body from an organ by modifying its state.

 And even better, thanks to its conductive properties, the robot can assemble and repair electrical circuits, making it capable of “acting as a mobile electrical welder for very hard-to-reach areas”.
 A property possible thanks to the magnetic particles incorporated in the gallium which makes up the robot.
 “The magnetic particles have two roles here. […] The first is that they make the material sensitive to an alternating magnetic field, so you can inductively heat the material and cause the phase change.
 But magnetic particles also give robots mobility and the ability to move in response to the magnetic field,” says lead study author and mechanical engineer Carmel Majidi, of Carnegie Mellon University, Pennsylvania.